MrE42/7800_visualizations/README.md

 - Files containing invalid codes (e.g., `-9999`) are auto-converted to `NaN` based on `assets/error_codes.json`.
 - If a JSON config for a model is missing or empty, a default template is generated.
-- Span detection failure or zooming to empty views will trigger graceful fallbacks.
+- Period detection failure or zooming to empty views will trigger graceful fallbacks.

 ---